Jkianboringot/terminal_IMS_laravel/backup notes of changes.markdown

 # sales count is broken but other is completely fine for some reason figure it out tommorow redo the vid

 # sales update is broken for some reason so i will go bavk  a commit to see what happens

+# something was wrong with the migration sales but its works though its just that i all defauldt to zero fro some reason